learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 If you think about it, `fetch()` is a little browser in your browser.
 You tell `fetch()` to go to a URL by passing it an argument e.g.
 `fetch("https://flatironschool.com")` and it makes a network request.
-You can then chain calls to `then()`, where each call takes a callback function as argument and get the content out somewhere where we can edit it or see it.
+You chain calls to `fetch()` with `then()`.
+Each `then()` call takes a callback function as its argument, based on actions in the callback function, we can display the content, update it, or inject it into the DOM.

 This is a lot like browsing the web: you change the URL in the URL bar, or you follow a link and those actions tell the browser to go somewhere else and get